marinzelenika/groupdocs-policies/content/faqs/licensing/metered/_index.md

 &nbsp;
 ##### **1. What are Metered licenses and how do they work compared to other license types?**
 {{< faqs 2 >}} Metered licenses are a form of "pay as you use" licensing for .NET and Java.
 When you purchase a Metered License you will receive a Public/Private Key pair to be set in your code instead of the usual license file; and instead of paying 'upfront' as with a standard license, you will pay for your usage monthly.
 When you use a Metered License your usage is recorded locally and regularly reported back to our servers, you are then billed monthly for what you use.
 So long as you pay your monthly bill you will have equivalent features to a full license and be able to access to all updates and new versions of the product.
-Metered Licenses are the only license types that are suitable for SaaS products which target developers or any product which needs to provide an API for developers which uses Aspose functionality.
+Metered Licenses are the only license types that are suitable for SaaS products which target developers or any product which needs to provide an API for developers which uses GroupDocs functionality.

 Unmetered license types (Developer Small Business, Developer OEM, Site Small Business, Site OEM) are priced based on the number of developers using the product and the number of locations that end user software are deployed to.
 The full cost of the license must be paid before the license is released (unless you are choosing an [installment plan](/policies/installment-plans)).
 The license includes a one year subscription to access to updates and new versions of the product.
 These license types do not support end user software that have an API for other developers to use.